-My lab uses state of the art recording and manipulation techniques to examine how circuits control behavior and how abnormal circuit processing can lead to neurological diseases such as epilepsy and autism.
-Our primary goal is to find causal circuit mechanisms that lead to seizures and cognitive deficits in epilepsy and determine how they can be suppressed with novel interventions.
-One exciting possibility for treating epilepsy is transplantation of interneuron precursors from the medial ganglionic eminence (MGE), which can rescue seizures and spatial memory deficits in chronically epileptic mice, yet the mechanisms remain unknown.
-Therefore, a primary focus of my lab is to understand the network changes induced by transplantation that suppress seizures and cognitive deficits in epileptic mice.
-In addition, we use a similar approach to study genetic models of autism.
-Our goal is to find a convergent circuit mechanism linking various genetic risk factors to social deficits in mice.
+Our lab uses state of the art recording and manipulation techniques to examine how circuits control behavior and how abnormal circuit processing can lead to neurological diseases such as epilepsy and Alzheimer’s disease (AD).
+Our primary goal is to find causal circuit mechanisms that lead to seizures and cognitive deficits in epilepsy and AD and to determine how they can be suppressed with novel interventions.

-We specialize in recording neural activity during active behavior using in vivo calcium imaging with miniature microscopes or in vivo electrophysiology with silicon probes or juxtacellular recordings.
+We specialize in recording neural activity during active behavior using in vivo calcium imaging with miniature microscopes and in vivo electrophysiology with silicon probes.
 We combine these recordings with optogenetics, chemogenetics, pharmacology, immunohistochemistry, and other techniques.

-My lab is also developing new tools to study abnormal circuits, including advancing miniature microscope technology, using closed-loop feedback engineered to control abnormal circuit processing, and developing new pharmacological treatments for neurological disorders.
+We are also developing new tools to study abnormal circuits.
+This includes advancing miniature microscope technology, using closed-loop optogenetic feedback during electrophysiological recordings to control abnormal circuit processing, and developing new pharmacological treatments for neurological disorders.

 Cognitive Deficits Associated with Temporal Lobe Epilepsy